-Boudreaux was in the early stages of an interview with George Foreman and Cosell when Ledoux struck, unexpectedly, from the ring apron.
+In the early stages of an interview with George Foreman and Cosell, Boudreaux was in the early stages when Ledoux struck, unexpectedly, from the ring apron.
 Leaning through the ropes, “The Fighting Frenchman” swiped at Boudreaux, setting off a melee witnessed by millions of viewers across the country, and far more entertaining than the mundane fight that had just taken place.
 In the ensuing tussle, Cosell saw his hairpiece ripped from his dome—almost Looney Tunes style—as if he had stuck his finger in an electrical outlet.
 That was in 1977, during the rotten-to-the-core U.S. Championships Tournament, a Don King super con sold to ABC TV with the help of his bold backroom henchmen Paddy Flood and Al Braverman, along with a crooked assist from The Ring and its editorial quisling, Johnny (Bought) Ort.
 The tournament was held to showcase Don King fighters, which LeDoux was not.
 Boudreaux, unsurprisingly, was.

-Scott LeDoux, to a lot of people, would be considered a bum, which really no professional boxer should ever be considered.
+To a lot of people, Scott LeDoux would be considered a bum, which really no professional boxer should ever be considered.
 The courage to enter the ring is extraordinary.
 LeDoux was slow, plodding, and by no means a big puncher, but he got the most out of his ability and had an accomplished career with some nice wins on his resume.

 LeDoux was from Minnesota and came up at the same time Duane Bobick did, so a rivalry was a natural thing.
 The duo fought twice with Bobick winning both.
 Bobick was a talented boxer who had problems with guys with punching power, which was LeDoux’s weakness.